AgmoStudioSdnBhd/flutterpack/README.md

 ### Main Listing

-This feature support the display of image list, video list and audio list.
-Also support the on press to display the media viewer.
+This feature support:

+- Image list
+- Video list
+- Audio list

 <img src="multimedia_gallery/assets/images/listing.gif" width="400">

 ### Image Viewer

+This feature support:

+- Image panning: Drag to pan the image
-This feature support image panning, zoom in and out by pinching the image.
-This feature also supports for light mode and dark mode detector.
+- Zoom in and out: Zoom in and out by pinching the image
-This feature support long press download image.
-Also showing indicator when there is multiple image in the list, swipe left and right for the next picture.
+- Light and dark mode detector: Display different UI based on the display mode
+- Download image: Long press to download the image
+- List indicator: To show the number of image(s) in the list
+- Next or previous image: Drag the image to left or right for next or previous image

 <img src="multimedia_gallery/assets/images/image_list_indicator.png" alt="drawing" width="200"/>
 <img src="multimedia_gallery/assets/images/image_viewer_dark_mode_example.gif" alt="drawing" width="200"/>